The ABCs of Seed Importation into Canada

 - Where the imported seed lot is 5 kg or less for large seeded crop kinds (such as peas, wheat, soybeans and corn) or is 500 g or less for small seeded crop kinds (such as alfalfa, tomato or canola), neither the import declaration information nor the seed analysis certificate need be supplied See Section Y for clarification of importations with multiple small seed lots.

 - In order to determine whether the species is "large seeded" or "small seeded", please refer to Section Z. Species with 200 seeds or fewer per gram are considered large seeded.
 Species with more than 200 seeds per gram are considered small seeded.

 - Where the seed is being imported for conditioning (refer to Section P) or for research purposes (refer to Section Q), the seed analysis certificates do not need to include information on the percent germination.

 - Seed analysis certificates and import declarations are not required for lots of herb seed that are 5 kg or less, or for flower seed, tree or shrub seed, true potato seed, ginseng, seeds of aquatic plants or onion/garlic multiplier sets.
-Please note: This exemption does not apply to wildflower mixtures.
-Importations of seed lots of wildflower mixtures that are greater than 500 g require an import declaration and a seed analysis certificate.
+Please note: This exemption does not apply to wildflower mixtures or flower mixtures.
+Importations of seed lots of wildflower mixtures or flower mixtures that are greater than 500 g require an import declaration and a seed analysis certificate.
 Please also refer to Section Y for an explanatory note regarding lot sizes.